Courtesy of Alysia Kezerian

 When Alysia Kezerian found herself on the second level of the Eiffel Tower, unable to advance to the top with her friends, she admits she was disappointed.
 But she maintained the positive attitude and determination that got her to that point in the first place.
 “You have to be OK with things not going as planned,” says Kezerian, who recently returned from her second trip abroad post-accident (this time to England, Scotland, and Iceland).
 “I think for anyone who sustains a spinal cord injury, that’s already been instilled in you—I mean, nobody plans for this to happen.
 But when traveling—able-bodied or not—things aren’t always going to work out.
 You have a choice: You can be bothered, or you can go with ‘plan B’ and enjoy the experience.”

-*Kezerian created an Instagram account to motivate other wheelchair users to venture outside their comfort zones and experience the world around them.
+*Kezerian created an Instagram account to motivate other wheelchair users to venture out and experience the world around them.
 Follow @wheeliesaroundtheworld for a look at the adventures of other wheelchair-using travelers.